Spotlight (Madonna song): Composition

-When Madonna decided to create You Can Dance, she and Stephen Bray reworked the demo composed by Hudson and Madonna asked Shep Pettibone, who had remixed her songs from True Blue, to remix "Spotlight" and included it on the album.
-John "Jellybean" Benitez, who had recorded the original demo during the True Blue sessions, assisted Pettibone in remixing the song.
-Hudson, who was given credit as a songwriter since he had the demo copyrighted, recalled that much of the demo's production was changed in the final version, including the rhythm and the basic groove.
+"Spotlight was originally produced by Stephen Bray and was remixed by John "Jellybean" Benitez for the You Can Dance compilation.
+Curtis Hudson, who was given credit as a songwriter since he had the demo copyrighted, recalled that much of the demo's production was changed in the final version, including the rhythm and the basic groove.

 "Spotlight" begins with the sound of drums, bass synths and handclaps, followed by Madonna uttering the words "Spotlight, shine bright".
 After the first verse, the sound of keyboard is heard during the effect.
 It continues like this through the second verse, which is followed by an interlude featuring vocal echos, a piano segment and violin phrases.
 Madonna follows the music played by the piano and utters the words "Pa-da-pa-da-pappa pappa pa pa" in the same melody.
 The lyrics deal with Madonna making the listener remember that "Everybody is a Star" and that if one wants to be famous and be under the "Spotlight", the person should sing about it and reality may catch up with him or her.
 According to the sheet music for the song, it is set in the time signature of common time, with a tempo of 100 beats per minute.
 It is set in the key of F major with Madonna's voice spanning from the notes of C5 to B♭5.
 "Spotlight" has a basic sequence of Am–C–Am–C–G–F as its chord progression.